Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Simulation studies

 \subsection{Goal and structure}

-We have three goals in the simulation section.
-First, we investigate the power of the proposed method (both with and without metric learning) under a wide range of data-generating processes and matching algorithms.
-Second, we compare several widely-used statistical matching algorithms and investigate which statistical matching algorithm is capable of delivering matched samples for which Assumption \ref{assum: randomization inference} is least likely to be rejected by our proposed methods.
-Third, we relate the formal (e.g., residual sensitivity value) and informal balance diagnostics (e.g., SMD) to the performance of the downstream randomization inference, an aspect that we found often overlooked in the literature.
+We have four goals in the simulation section.
+First, we compared the power of two implementations of SS-CPT and two implementations of CBT.
+Second, we compared several statistical matching algorithms and investigated which algorithm produced matched samples with minimal residual imbalance as quantified by the RSV.
+Third, we examined the relationship between RSV and informal balance diagnostics like the SMDs.
+Lastly, we investigated the relationship between the performance of downstream randomization inference and both formal and informal diagnostics.